Applications will be reviewed as they are received and may be considered after the deadline on a case-by-case basis.

 The Master of Science in Financial Analysis and Quantitative Risk Management requires a strong record of achievement in quantitative coursework that includes multivariate calculus, economics, statistics, accounting, and finance.

-- Calculus – at least one course in multivariate calculus covering topics of vectors in two or three dimensions, lines and planes in space, parametric equations, vector functions and their derivatives, functions of several variables, partial derivatives, multiple integrals, line integrals, and Green’s Theorem, Divergence Theorem, and Stoke’s Theorem.Equivalent at the Fox School: Mathematics 2043 Calculus III.
+- Calculus – at least two course in multivariate calculus covering topics offunctions and their derivatives, functions of several variables, partial derivatives, and multiple integrals.

 Equivalent at the Fox School: Mathematics 1042 Calculus II.